RobertStoelhorst/Project0/README.md

 > This was my very first project and for many a great starting point, I highly recommend having a go as there is soo many different ways to go about building this game, It can probably be built in any language you are learning on.
 For me at the time it was plain HTML5 CSS3 Javascript/ES6 with the Jquery library.

-**You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
-Show us what you've got!

----

 ### What I've Learned

 for me this was totally all about learning some base level developer logic, program structure and starting to understand the DOM!

 while there are some sections of the code I look at and have to ponder and take some time to understand what is happening over all this project makes sense as to how it all works.

-### To Do's

-I have a bug with my score-board to fix sometimes i get a decimal point score returned I thought of storing the score in an array and then having a seperate function to calculate the scores, but I think there is probably a simpler way.

 - **Command Line**: Practice interacting with the computer and navigating the filesystem from the command line.
 - **Source Control**: Manage and interact with a git repository to store changes to code.